-Year e r 31,
+Ye ear ended December 3 ι,

-2011 2010 2009
+2012 2011 2010

-Weighted average shares outstanding-basic 278,540 275,470 273,730
+Weighted average shares outstanding-basic 280,090 278,540 275,470

 Potential dilutive common shares

-Weighted average shares outstanding-diluted 278,540 275,470 273,730
+Weighted average shares outstanding-diluted 280,090 278,540 275,470

-Options to purchase the Company's common stock and unvested shares of restricted stock and performance-based stock awards aggregating 24.9 million shares for the year ended December 31, 2011, 20.8 million shares for the year ended December 31, 2010 and 28.1 million shares for the year ended December 31, 2009 have not been included in the computation of diluted loss per share because their effect would have been antidilutive.
+Options to purchase the Company's common stock and unvested shares of restricted stock aggregating 25.7 million shares for the year ended December 31, 2012, 24.9 million shares for the year ended December 31, 2011 and 20.8 million shares for the year ended December 31, 2010 have not been included in the computation of diluted loss per share because their effect would have been antidilutive.

-(4) CASH EQUIVALENTS, MARKETABLE SECURITIES AND INVESTMENTS
+(5) CASH EQUIVALENTS, MARKETABLE SECURITIES AND INVESTMENTS

-Cash equivalents and marketable securities are invested in debt and equity instruments, primarily U.S. government-backed, municipal and corporate obligations, which management believes to be high quality (investment grade) credit instruments.
+The Company invests in debt and equity instruments, primarily U.S. government-backed, municipal and corporate obligations, which management believes to be high quality (investment grade) credit instruments.

-During the year ended December 31, 2011, the Company did not sell any of its available-for-sale securities and accordingly, no such gains or losses were realized.
+During the years ended December 31, 2012 and December 31, 2011, the Company did not sell any of its available-for-sale securities and accordingly, no such gains or losses were realized.
 During the year ended December 31, 2010, the Company sold \$8.4 million of available-for-sale securities and realized approximately \$7,000 of gains and no losses as a result of these sales on a specific identification basis.
-During the year ended December 31, 2009, the Company sold \$6.0 million of available-for-sale securities and realized approximately \$17,000 of gains and no losses as a result of these sales on a specific identification basis.

-Marketable securities and investments with continuous unrealized losses for one year or greater at December 31, 2011 were nominal; however, since the Company does not intend to sell these securities and does not believe it will be required to sell any securities before they recover in value, it does not believe these declines are other-than-temporary.
+Marketable securities and investments with continuous unrealized losses for one year or greater at December 31, 2012 were nominal; however, since the Company does not intend to sell these securities and does not believe it will be required to sell any securities before they recover in value, it does not believe these declines are other-than-temporary.

 On a quarterly basis, the Company reviews its marketable securities and investments to determine if there have been any events that could create a credit impairment.
-Based on its reviews, the Company does not believe that any impairment existed with its current holdings at December 31, 2011.
+Based on its reviews, the Company does not believe that any impairment existed with its current holdings at December 31, 2012.